Rock Radio Heaven (G)

 Also known as: The Dixie Drifter

 Notes: Did morning show at WWRL in the 1970s.
-Died of diabetes and liver failure.
+Died of diabetes and kidney failure.
 Ended show with phrase "walk tall and stay loose."

 RETURN TO ROCK RADIO HEAVEN